Subdomains, Addon Domains And Parked Domains

 (How To Create an addon domain in cPanel)

-Your addon domain is now set up and ready …
+Your new addon domain is now created …

 Note: Make sure that your hosting setup allows you to create addon domains …